 Garden City has a general population of 21,672 and an overall student population of 31,060.
 Approximately 7,951 of Garden City's students are enrolled in schools that offer emergency management programs.

 Adelphi University is the largest emergency management school in Garden City, based on student population.
 In 2010, Adelphi University graduated approximately 6 students with credentials in emergency management.

 A reported 6 students graduated with credentials in emergency management in Garden City in 2010.
 In 2009 tuition at emergency management schools in Garden City was $26,230 per year, on average.

-In addition to tuition costs, plan on spending an average of $1,474 for emergency management related books and supplies each year.
-And if you live on campus, you will face an additional expense of $7,242 per year, on average, for room and board at Moscow-based emergency management schools.
-Students who live at home can cut this cost down to approximately $11,238.
+In addition to tuition costs, you should plan on spending an average of $1,000 for books and supplies each year, while enrolled in a emergency management program in Garden City.
+And if you live on campus at one of the Garden City-based emergency management schools, you will have an added expense of $10,990 per year, on average, for room and board.
+Students who live at home can cut this cost down to approximately $33,730.

-If you decide to work as an emergency management specialist in Moscow, your job prospects are good.
-Moscow's emergency management specialist workforce is projected to increase by 28% by the year 2018.
-This anticipated change is faster than the projected nationwide trend for emergency management specialists.
+Many emergency management graduates choose to work as emergency management specialists after graduation.
+If you choose to follow that path and remain in Garden City, your job prospects are not very good.
+The government projects that the number of emergency management specialists in Garden City will increase by 6% by the year 2018.
+This projected change is slower than the projected nationwide trend for emergency management specialists.